aarondarwish/portfolio/backend/README.md

 # Backend

 For my databse & CDN backend, I used "Sanity Clean Content Studio", which is an open source real-time content editing environment connected to the Sanity servers.
-Though the actual site is hosted elsewhere.
+Though the actual site <a href="www.aarondarwish.com">www.aarondarwish.com</a> is hosted elsewhere.

 Docs on Sanity: